 The Academy's Mission

-The mission of the American Academy of Ophthalmology is to protect sight and empower lives by serving as an advocate for patients and the public, leading ophthalmic education, and advancing the profession of ophthalmology.
+The mission of the American Academy of Ophthalmology is to protect sight and empower lives by serving as an advocate for patients and the public, leading ophthalmic education, supporting research and advancing the profession of ophthalmology.

 Who We Are

 The American Academy of Ophthalmology is the world’s largest association of eye physicians and surgeons.
 A global community of 32,000 medical doctors, we protect sight and empower lives by setting the standards for ophthalmic education and advocating for our patients and the public.
-We innovate to advance our profession and to ensure the delivery of the highest-quality eye care.
+We innovate and support research to advance our profession and to ensure the delivery of the highest-quality eye care.

 EyeSmart educates the public about the importance of eye health and empowers them to preserve healthy vision.
 Through EyeSmart, we provide the most trusted and medically accurate information about eye diseases, conditions and injuries.
 We urge everyone to know their risk factors for these health concerns and to understand how ophthalmologists protect sight and empower lives.

 The Academy evolved as part of the American Academy of Ophthalmology and Otolaryngology, which was founded in 1896 primarily to provide continuing education to eye, ear, nose and throat doctors.

 The American Academy of Ophthalmology was incorporated as an independent organization in 1979 when the AAOO was divided into separate academies for each specialty.